2dof/esp_control/Examples/README.md

     print("sp:",sp,"pv:",pv,"uk:",uk,'mv:',mv)

 ```
-At as result we print results, below we presented them as plots for easier analysis.
-Figure 1. present proces control without
+Below printed data are presented on plots for easier analysis.
+Figure 1. present process control without
-anti-windup, the second with antntiwindup.
+anti-windup, the second with antntiwindup active.
 On the bottom chart we can see how manual value (mv) track a control signal to ensure bumpless swiching from Auto to Manual control mode.

   <table style="padding:4px">